desmondwong1215/tp/docs/UserGuide.md

 **A**: Yes!
 Use `view_courses` to see all your classes with student counts, or `view_course_details <COURSE_ID>` to see the full list of enrolled students in a specific class.

 **Q**: I'm running classes alone.
 How does this save me time compared to my current methods?<br>
 **A**: EduBase eliminates the need to open multiple spreadsheet tabs or scroll through long contact lists.
 With commands like `add_student S00001 C0001`, you can enroll students in seconds.
-The `find` commands let you retrieve any information instantly—perfect when parents call with questions or during busy enrollment periods.
+The `find_student_by_name` and `find_student_by_id` commands let you retrieve any information instantly—perfect when parents call with questions or during busy enrollment periods.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues